The Lakeville Journal: Estabrook Years

 In 1969, Elizabeth and Stewart Hoskins sold the paper to Robert Francis only to buy it back the following year.
 Finally, in 1971, the Journal was bought by Robert Estabrook, a former foreign correspondent and editor for the Washington Post, and his wife.
 Under Estabrook's leadership, the paper adopted more hard-hitting approach, seen most clearly in its reporting and advocacy around the 1973 Peter Reilly case.
 Reilly, an 18-year-old, had been charged with the murder of his mother, Barbara Gibbons.
 The persistence and quality of The Lakeville Journal's reporting and editorials on the case was seen as crucial in the eventual discovery of exculpatory evidence.
 In 1978, the University of Arizona awarded editor and publisher Robert H. Estabrook with the annual John Peter Zenger award for his reporting on the 1973 case.
 The award noted his "distinguished service in behalf of freedom of the press and the public's right to know".

 Glynne Robinson, a noted photographer. was the co-publisher and co-owner, along with Robert Hatch who had previously worked with the Children's Television Workshop, of The Lakeville Journal and the Millerton News of New York from 1986-1991.
 Hatch sold the papers to an LLC board including A. Whitney Ellsworth, Robert Estabrook, Albert Gottesman and William E. Little, Jr. in 1995.

 David Parker became editor of The Lakeville Journal in 1995.
-Ruth Epstein took over from him in 1997.
+Ruth Epstein took over from him in 1997, as Terry Cowgill became editor of The Millerton News.
 In 2005, Cynthia Hochswender became executive editor and Janet Manko became publisher and editor in chief.
 Whitney Joseph became editor of The Millerton News.

 Current Day

 In 2019, the company began a community model of contributors donating to the news company to fill in for waning advertising revenues.
 In 2021, the company applied to become a nonprofit entity and gained approval from the IRS in September.
+In January 2024, longtime employee James H. Clark, was appointed publisher and chief executive office.

-The Lakeville Journal is celebrating its 125th year publishing in 2022, with a full slate of events centered around the communities it covers and local journalism.
-On August 13, the Salisbury Association in Salisbury, Conn., will open an exhibit, "Life of A Community: The Lakeville Journal Celebrates 125 years."
-On August 14, there will be a Salisbury Summer Fair on Academy Street in Salisbury.
-From August 17 to September 14 The Moviehouse in Millerton, N.Y., will screen a series of favorite newsroom films.
-On September 16, the Salisbury Forum and Lakeville Journal Foundation present a discussion with distinguished media professionals on the future of journalism, moderated by Lakeville Journal Foundation board member and investigative journalist Brian Ross.
-September 17 is the Newsprint Jubilee, a closing night gala that will be an affair to remember.
+The Lakeville Journal celebrated its 125th year publishing in 2022, with a full slate of events centered around the communities it covers and local journalism.
+On August 13, the Salisbury Association in Salisbury, Conn., opened an exhibit, "Life of A Community: The Lakeville Journal Celebrates 125 years."
+On August 14, there was a Salisbury Summer Fair on Academy Street in Salisbury.
+From August 17 to September 14 The Moviehouse in Millerton, N.Y., screened a series of favorite newsroom films.
+On September 16, the Salisbury Forum and Lakeville Journal Foundation presented a discussion with distinguished media professionals on the future of journalism, moderated by Lakeville Journal Foundation board member and investigative journalist Brian Ross.
+September 17 was the Newsprint Jubilee, a closing night gala.